Films in Journey

 Based on real-life journals, this is a stunning journey through the heart of the Colombian Amazon.

 A bittersweet dramatisation of life on the road with reluctant superstar novelist David Foster Wallace.

 A journey through the industrial ports of Europe re-imagined as a modern-day take on The Odyssey.

-A Terrence Malick-like luminous and highly personal vision of 19th century colonial Africa, and the inner life of Danish botanist and progressive thinker Wulff Joseph Wulff.
+A Terrence Malick-like luminous and highly personal vision of 19th century colonial Africa, and the inner life and conflicts of a young Danish botanist, visionary and progressive thinker.